 It's a strange visitor attraction website that directs you to prices before telling you of what is on offer.
 For that reason, I have directed you away from the default home page to where you should start.
 Apart from braving warnings about the gates closing exactly at the appointed time (most important when you bring in a car), you can enjoy the grounds of Muckross House without charge or impediment.
 It's when you want to explore the inside of the restored country pile that you need to pay but it was worth it when I was last in there.

-If you were to ask my late father where the Ring of Kerry is and he would have struggle to tell you since there are many scenic driving tour possibilities in County Kerry.
+If you were to ask my late father where the Ring of Kerry is and he would have struggled to tell you since there are many scenic driving tour possibilities in County Kerry.
 The renowned one though is that on the Iveragh Peninsula and it is that which this tourism association website serves.
 It has all that anyone needs for arranging a trip to the area and not just motorised tourers either.
 In fact, the Kerry Way long distance walking trail gets a mention and it's hardly a surprise that many would want to immerse themselves among the highest hills in Ireland.
 For those seeking more urban surroundings, there are links to websites for towns and villages too.

 Perhaps surprisingly, you'll find the word "company" used on this organisation's website.
 Speaking for myself, I am more accustomed to seeing more neutral descriptions being used but it is state owned so there's a certain civic mindedness to the enterprise.
 It manages a number of heritage attractions in counties Clare, Limerick and Galway.
 These are mainly castles like Bunratty or Knappogue but more ancient spots like Lough Gur come within their sway too.